BoidCMS/boidcms.github.io/themes/noir.md

 # Noir

-"**Noir**" is a sleek and modern BoidCMS theme designed for bloggers.
+**Noir** is a sleek and modern BoidCMS theme designed for bloggers.
 With a minimalist black and white color scheme, it offers a clean and elegant reading experience that puts the focus on your content.
-Fully responsive and highly customizable, "Noir" gives you complete control over your site's look and feel, with intuitive navigation, author links, and pagination.
+Fully responsive and highly customizable, Noir gives you complete control over your site's look and feel, with intuitive navigation, author links, and pagination.

 ## Features